JakubKot01/Algorithms-and-Data-Structures---A-Great-March/README.md

 # Algorithms-and-Data-Structures---A-Great-March
-First assignment for a laboratory for the Algorithms and Data Structures
+Second assignment for a laboratory for the Algorithms and Data Structures